tlhunter/consumer-centric-api-design/README.md

 ./build.sh
 ```

-The book will be available as `book.pdf`.
+The book will be named something like "Consumer-Centric API Design vX.Y.Z.pdf".

 ## Donations